ICWA and Colorado Foster Care: What Foster Parents Need to Know About the Indian Child Welfare Act

 - Supporting the child's relationship with extended tribal family members

-- Working cooperatively with the tribal social services department, which has the right to receive information about the child's status and wellbeing
+- Working cooperatively with the tribal social services department and the county

-Your TIPS-MAPP pre-service training in Colorado includes a module on ICWA and cultural competence.
-This training covers the law's requirements and prepares you for the realities of caring for a child with tribal connections.
+Your TIPS-MAPP or Colorado CORE initial training addresses cultural competence and tribal connections.
 It is not exhaustive — if you receive an ICWA placement, your caseworker and the tribal social services contact are your primary resources for navigating the specifics of that individual case.

 The Intersection with Foster-to-Adopt